j0912345/what_obb_for_beta_testers/README.md

 # what_obb_for_beta_testers
-the zip has a password
+the obb is encrypted so you can't just steal it.
+you need a script to decrypt the file.